Indonesia Travel Advice

-Mopeds are a popular method of transport for travellers as it offers freedom and ease of access to destinations for a low cost.
-Whilst for the most part there are few problems, there have been some incidents where reckless driving by the tourist or other road users has led to moped crashes.
-These can damage both the vehicle which can prove costly to fix and hurt those involved whcih may require hospital treatment.
+Mopeds are a popular method of transport for travellers, as it offers freedom and ease of access to destinations for a low cost.
+Whilst for the most part, there are few problems, there have been some incidents where reckless driving by the tourist or other road users has led to moped crashes.
+These can damage both the vehicle which can prove costly to fix and hurt those involved, which may require hospital treatment.
 You should drive with extreme caution and do not be tempted to drive erratically or race each other.

 Religion: Islam, Christianity, Hinduism & Buddhism